-- 11. Please provide a detailed plan and budget for how the cities would use funds to work toward competition goals, including metrics for success and regular coordination plans. - 12.
-Please provide a timeline for utilization of funding. - 13.
-Please provide a detailed timeline for carbon neutrality.
+- 11. Please include the following in the narrative: - a.
+Detailed plan and budget for how the cities would use funds to work toward competition goals, including metrics for success and regular coordination plans. - b.
+Timeline for utilization of funding. - c.
+Detailed timeline for carbon neutrality.